Wood burning stoves: what you need to know

 - Seasoned logs (fully or partially dried logs) - around £116 per cubic metre

 - Kiln-dried logs - around £135 per cubic metre

-- Wood pellets are usually sold by the kg and cost around £242 per 1,000kg (500kg is roughly equivalent to one cubic metre)
+- Wood pellets are usually sold by the kg and cost around £120 per 500kg, which is roughly equivalent to one cubic metre

-- Briquettes (made of crushed paper or wood) are also usually sold by the kg and cost around £290 per 1,000kg .
+- Briquettes (made of crushed paper or wood) are also usually sold by the kg and cost around £150 per 500kg.

 Keep in mind that although some types are cheaper to buy, they may be less efficient to burn.
 For example, seasoned logs (ones that have been partially dried out) have around 25% to 40% moisture and so a 3kWh output per kg.

 Kiln-dried logs and seasoned logs, on the other hand, have around 20% moisture and so a 4.5kWh output.
 Pellets and briquettes have the moisture content of around just 10%, and heat output of around 5kWh.

-We would suggest only burning logs with a moisture content of less than 20% to minimise pollution and increase efficiency.
+Only burn logs with a moisture content of less than 20% to minimise pollution and increase efficiency.
 With anything other than kiln-dried logs, briquettes and pellets, it's best to dry them out yourself.

 For around £100, you can also buy, or even find, freshly-cut logs.
 These are cheaper, but have a high moisture content of between 60% and 90%.
 They will therefore have a very low heat output of around 1kWh per kg.